 TORO SOTO, JUAN MANUEL

-I am currently an ICREA Research Professor (and on my spare time, I am also coordinating the Master in Brain and Cognition).
+I am currently an ICREA Research Professor at the Center for Brain and Cognition.
 I studied Psychology at the Universidad Nacional de Colombia, and then moved to the Universitat de Barcelona for a Ph.D.
 After graduating, I spent three years as a postdoc with Jacques Mehler at the LCD lab at SISSA.
 My research is focused on how humans acquire and process language and music.
 Besides studying this issue with adults and infants, I also approach it from a comparative perspective, doing studies with animals.
 For example, some time ago, we showed that rats can extract prosodic information present in speech in a similar way human infants do (a study that recently was named as one of the five best Ig Nobel prize-winning scientific papers).
 More recently, we demonstrated that animals outperform humans in a rule learning task, very likely because non-human species lack linguistic representations that constrain pattern extraction in human adults and infants.

 To have a better idea of our current work, this article presents a general summary: